CBI-PITT/BrAinPI/README.md

 ## "path_to_html_options" endpoint:

 This endpoint makes it easy to retrieve links to several views of a compatible file type.
-For this to work, the settings.ini file must have a path registered that you wish to exponse to BrAinPI in either the [dir_anon] or [dir_auth] fields.
+For this to work, the settings.ini file must have a path registered that you wish to expose to BrAinPI in either the [dir_anon] or [dir_auth] fields.
 The user then passes the full file path to the endpoint to determine if BrAinPI is capable of translating the dataset.
 A json file is returned with several entries described in the table below.
 Null values indicate that BrAinPI is not able to generate a link for that dataset - or the path does not exist.

 <u>Examples for how to structure a request (see setting.ini above):</u>